RetroDECK/ES-DE/USERGUIDE.md

 **Language** _(ScreenScraper only)_

 Currently only English or World are supported, not really significant at the moment.

+**Search using metadata name**

+By default ES will perform scraper searches based on the game name that has been manually set in the metadata editor, or that has been previously scraped.
+If you prefer to search using the physical name of the game file or directory, then turn off this option.
+The default game name will correspond to the name of the physical file or directory, so for the first scraping of any given game, this option makes no difference.

+Note that when using TheGamesDB as scraper service for arcade games (MAME/Neo Geo), the short MAME name will always be expanded to the full game name as this scraper does not properly support searches using MAME names.
+Also note that you need to save the game name in the metadata editor before you can use it for scraping.

 **Overwrite files and data**